Practivio/amazon/content/products/giantex-portable-washing-machine-21lbs-capacity-144lbs-washer-and-66llbs-spinner-compact-for-apartment-rv-white-gray-gt-ge-10390us-gr-fp-B095X3YSS6/index.md

 ---
 title: "Giantex Portable Washing Machine, 21lbs Capacity, 14.4lbs Washer and 6.6Llbs Spinner, Compact for Apartment RV, White & Gray, GT-GE-10390US-GR-FP"
-description: "household washing machine: Data-driven within Top Tier ranking using the Practivio Score™.
+description: "samsung fully automatic washing machine 11kg: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["household washing machine"]
+keywords: ["samsung fully automatic washing machine 11kg"]
-seo_title: "household washing machine — Smart Buy Top Tier (2025)"
+seo_title: "samsung fully automatic washing machine 11kg — Compare (2025)"
 canonicalURL: "/products/giantex-portable-washing-machine-21lbs-capacity-144lbs-washer-and-66llbs-spinner-compact-for-apartment-rv-white-gray-gt-ge-10390us-gr-fp-B095X3YSS6/"
 ---

-**🏆 Practivio Score™:** 818 — _Smart Buy_
+**🛒 Practivio Score™:** 207 — _Compare_

-*If you're comparing **household washing machine**, **[Giantex Portable Washing Machine, 21lbs Capacity, 14.4lbs Washer and 6.6Llbs Spinner, Compact for Apartment RV, White & Gray, GT-GE-10390US-GR-FP](https://www.amazon.com/dp/B095X3YSS6?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **samsung fully automatic washing machine 11kg**, **[Giantex Portable Washing Machine, 21lbs Capacity, 14.4lbs Washer and 6.6Llbs Spinner, Compact for Apartment RV, White & Gray, GT-GE-10390US-GR-FP](https://www.amazon.com/dp/B095X3YSS6?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Giantex Portable Washing Machine, 21lbs Capacity, 14.4lbs Washer and 6.6Llbs Spinner, Compact for Apartment RV, White & Gray, GT-GE-10390US-GR-FP” on Amazon](https://www.amazon.com/dp/B095X3YSS6?tag=practivio-20)
-This Portable Clothes Washing Machines comes in at **34 / 279** overall.
+This Washers & Dryers comes in at **45 / 93** overall.
-It is grouped in the **Top Tier tier** for fair comparison.
+It is grouped in the **Best Value tier** for fair comparison.
-Practivio recommends it as a **Smart Buy** given its relative performance.
+Practivio lists it under **Compare** for further evaluation given its relative performance.

 ### What the signals indicate
-Price: ranked 206 of 279 (top 74% by affordability).
+Price: ranked 23 of 93 (top 25% by affordability).
-Reviews: ranked 83 of 279 (top 30% for total count).
+Reviews: ranked 35 of 93 (top 38% for total count).
-Rating: ranked 191 of 279 (top 69% on star average).
+Rating: ranked 66 of 93 (top 71% on star average).
-Demand: ranked 74 of 279 (top 27% for recent purchases).
+Demand: ranked 37 of 93 (top 40% for recent purchases).

 ### Position in tier
 Evaluations are made only against peers in this tier.

 ### How it compares to the Hidden Gem
-In the Top Tier tier, the Hidden Gem is rated at 929.00.
+In the Best Value tier, the Hidden Gem is rated at 248.00.
-This pick trails the Hidden Gem by 111.00 points.
+This pick trails the Hidden Gem by 41.00 points.
 This comparison helps clarify how the item stacks up in context.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B08B4L4CGG?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B09YLKMHLH?tag=practivio-20)

 ### FAQ: Inclusion criteria
 To qualify, products must first satisfy baseline thresholds.